 Please note that the recycled water system, in Rich Haven, is in two separate pressure zones (1050 pressure zone = north of Chino Ave. and, 930 pressure zone = south of Chino Ave.)

 It should be noted that NO recycled water can be used on single family single lot ownership properties.
 And there shall be a clear physical separation between potable and recycled water systems such as a wall, fence, sidewalk, or mow strip.
 Common areas are to use recycled water and either maintained by HOA or CFD, and shall be In a ROW or within a lettered lot.

-4.3 SEWER MASTER PLAN The ultimate utility sizing and alignment shall follow the most currently approved Master Plan.
+4.3 SEWER MASTER PLAN

 Sewer service for the Rich-Haven Specific Plan will be provided by the City of Ontario.
 Rich-Haven's Sewer Master Plan shall comply with the Sewer Master Plan, which is designed as a gravity sewer system that generally drains to the west and east from the central spine road.
-The areas located between Haven Avenue and Mill Creek Avenue should flow into Haven Avenue trunk sewer, while flows generally east of the spine road will flow to the Mill Creek Avenue trunk sewer.
+The areas located between Haven Avenue and Mill Creek Avenue should flow into Haven Avenue trunk sewer, while flows generally south of the spine road will flow to the Mill Creek Avenue trunk sewer.
 Within the project site a network of minimum 8-inch sewer lines will be installed.
 The proposed on-site public sewer system sizing is subject to the recommendations and approval of the required sewer analysis.
-REGIONAL SEWER PLAN The Specific Plan area is within three separate Master Plan Trunk Sewer Tributary Areas and six Master Plan Trunk Sewers.
-Regional sewer improvements include:
+The alternative sewer alignment, as shown on Figure 4-6A Master Plan Sewer Plan and Figure 4-6B Conceptual Sewer Plan, is a proposed alternative option to the required master planned sewer alignment that is subject to Engineering Department and Ontario Municipal Utilities Company review and approval.